jessy120891/test-bug-report-info/README.md

 "isUtilizingAdvertiser1pEnabled" key is not returning the expected value

 ### Summary:
-When executing a GET method to obtain a certain value for the key "isUtilizingAdvertiser1pEnabled" within the json, it returns an unexpected value
+When executing a GET method to obtain a specific value for the key "isUtilizingAdvertiser1pEnabled" within the JSON, it returns an unexpected value

 ### Data:
 URL: https://ct.pinterest.com/user/?event=search&ed=%7B%22np%22%3A%22gtm%22%7D&tid={today_date.timestamp()}&cb={next_date.timestamp()